 The emissions inventory shows that NO_X emissions will decrease over time.
 NO_X is a PM{10} precursor, and continuing the reduction in NO_X concentrations, especially in the mobile source category, will be critical in reducing future PM{10} concentrations.
-According to a study conducted in Sacramento (Wang, 2009), mobile source emissions represent 62.2 percent of measured ambient annual concentration.
+According to a study conducted in Sacramento (Wang, 2010), mobile source emissions represent 62.2 percent of measured ambient annual PM{10} concentration.
 This study also found that NO_X emissions from mobile sources significantly contribute to the formation of secondary particulate matter.
-In another study (EEA, 2017), it found that in general, emissions of NO_X (87%) were the most significant pollutant contributing to atmospheric PM{10} concentrations in 2004.
+Another study (EEA, 2017) found that NO_X emissions (87%) were the most significant pollutant contributing to atmospheric PM{10} concentrations in 2004.

-The emissions inventory also shows that PM10 and SO_x emissions will slightly increase from 2017 to 2033.
-The primary increase in PM10 is driven by the PM10 fugitive dust source category due to the expected population growth and a slight increase in vehicle miles traveled (VMT) in the region.
+The emissions inventory also shows that PM{10} and SO_x emissions will slightly increase from 2017 to 2033.
+The primary increase in PM{10} is driven by the PM{10} fugitive dust source category due to the expected population growth and a slight increase in vehicle miles traveled (VMT) in the region.
 SO_x emissions were evaluated as part of the proportional rollback analysis although its contributions were shown to be insignificant (see Section 3.3).
 SO_x will slightly increase due to an increase in aircraft emissions and industrial processes.
-Volatile Organic Compounds (VOCs) were not identified as contributing to the PM10 concentrations in the CMB Model and therefore, not included in the proportional rollback analysis.
+Volatile Organic Compounds (VOCs) were not identified as contributing to the PM10 concentrations in the CMB Model and therefore are not included in the proportional rollback analysis.

-This maintenance demonstration demonstrates that the decrease in NOx emissions reduces the projected ambient PM{10} concentrations despite the slight increase in direct PM{10} and SOx emissions.
+This maintenance demonstration shows that the decrease in NOx emissions reduces the projected ambient PM{10} concentrations despite the slight increase in direct PM{10} and SO_X emissions.